gbuchmsft/Azure-FrontDoor-MicroHack/README.md

 - Log in to Azure Cloud Shell at https://shell.azure.com/ and select Bash

-- Ensure Azure CLI and extensions are up to date:
+- (on your local environemnt) Ensure Azure CLI and extensions are up to date:
     ```console
   az upgrade --yes
   ```